 Add a Git Repository to Saturn Cloud

 - Restart behavior: When a resource restarts, what should happen to the repository?
 Either have it stay in its current state (good for tasks like exploratory analysis), or have it reset to the default reference (good for systems like deployments where you want to use the latest version).
-This can be set on a per-resource level.
+For job and deployment resources this must be recloned on restart.

-Now, when you log in to your Jupyter server, at the top level of your file system, you’ll see the folder
+Now, when you log in to your Jupyter server, at the top level of your file system the folder